ohmae/preference-activity-compat/README.md

 }
 ```

+0.1.0~ this library depends on androidx.
+If you need to use support library 28.0.0, use 0.4.0.

 If you are using ProGuard, to load preference-header from xml, you might need to add the following option.
 ```
 -keep public class * extends androidx.preference.PreferenceFragmentCompat